sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 ## 3 Chain of Command
 ### 3.1 Office Hierarchy
 #### 3.1.1 Structure of the Office of Web Ministry
-The Office of Web Ministry reports to the Society Office of Webminister and to the Kingdom Seneschal.
-It comprises the Kingdom Webwright, associated kingdom and special project deputies, and branch webministers.
+The Office of Web Ministry is a Greater Office of the Kingdom of the Outlands.
+It comprises the kingdom webminister, associated kingdom and special project deputies, and branch webministers.

 ##### Kingdom Webminister (Webwryght)
 The Kingdom Webminister serves as the liason between kingdom officers, the populace, and the Office of Web Ministry.
 They are responsible for overseeing management of all official web properties of the Outlands and local groups.

+The Kingdom Webminister reports to the Society Webminister.

 ##### Northern Groups Deputy (Waynwryght)
 Addresses concerns from branches X,Y,Z